yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 ||mtd4 ||0x90010090 ||0x903f0000 ||fs+kernel ||

-The default firmware flashes to mtd4, this is not a real memory block, it just spans kernel/filesystem.
+The default D-Link firmware is flashed to mtd4, this is not a real memory block, it spans kernel/filesystem.

-The default firmware file is mapped as so:
+The default D-Link firmware file is organised like this:
 ||||<style="text-align: center;">'''Default D-Link V2 firmware memory map (hex)''' ||
 ||0-90 ||Header used by the web interface to verify firmware compatibility ||
 ||90-80FFF ||Kernel with padded 0s at the end ||